 In general, if a person eats a large volume of food - and it does not matter what type of food it is or how often you've eaten it in the past - this large volume of almost any food can trigger heartburn.
 Consequently, eating smaller portions can avoid volume–related heartburn.

 Volume of food intake is not the only problem that can increase the risk of developing heartburn.
 Nutritionists suggest that eating on the run (grabbing fast food, eating it quickly, then going on to work or other activities) increases the risk for heartburn.
-To decrease the risk, slow down casually eat foods.
+To decrease the risk, slow down and casually eat foods.

-High-fat foods take longer to digest in the stomach and the longer foods remain in stomach, the higher the risk for heartburn symptoms to develop.
+High-fat foods take longer to digest in the stomach and the longer foods remain in your stomach, the higher the risk for heartburn symptoms to develop.
 The risk is much greater if you combine foods that are high in fat with a high volume of these fatty foods.

 Some people may have to give up their favorite foods to avoid heartburn.
 However, if some of your favorite foods such as shrimp are prepared broiled and not fried, wrapped in fatty bacon, or consumed in large quantities, they may be enjoyed without causing heartburn.
 Trimming the fat off meat, baking, grilling, broiling, or roasting some foods instead of frying them can help reduce the risk of heartburn.